Crystal-Pigeon/IPTextField/README.md

 ipTextField.textAlignment = .left
 ```

-# Functions
+# Methods
-## Functions for inserting text
+## Methods for inserting text
-Use the function `insertText(at position: Int, text: String)` to insert text at a certain position in the IPTextField
+Use the method `insertText(at position: Int, text: String)` to insert text at a certain position in the IPTextField
 ```swift
 try! ipTextField.insertText(at: 0, text: "11")
 ```
-Use the function `insertText(part1: String, part2: String, part3: String, part4: String)` to insert text in the entire IPTextField
+Use the method `insertText(part1: String, part2: String, part3: String, part4: String)` to insert text in the entire IPTextField
 ```swift
 try! ipTextField.insertText(part1: "32", part2: "121", part3: "11", part4: "0")
 ```
-## Functions for getting text
+## Methods for getting text
-Use the function `text(at position: Int)` to get text from a certain position in the IPTextField
+Use the method `text(at position: Int)` to get text from a certain position in the IPTextField
 ```swift
 let text = try! ipTextField.text(at: 0)
 ```
-Use the function `text()` to get text from the IPTextField in an ip address format
+Use the method `text()` to get text from the IPTextField in an ip address format
 ```swift
 let text2 = ipTextField.text()
 ```
-## Functions for checking the state of the ip text field
+## Methods for checking the state of the ip text field
-To check if the IPTextField is empty use the `isEmpty()` function
+To check if the IPTextField is empty use the `isEmpty()` method
 ```swift
 let isEmpty = ipTextField.isEmpty()
 ```
-To check if the IPTextField is completed use the `isCompleted()` function
+To check if the IPTextField is completed use the `isCompleted()` method
 ```swift
 let isCompleted = ipTextField.isCompleted()
 ```
-## Functions for clearing the text in the ip text field
+## Methods for clearing the text in the ip text field
 To delete text from a certain position in a text field use the `clear(at position: Int)` method
 ```swift
 try! ipTextField.clear(at: 0)